 In 2000, Dale left the business and I.C. sold the access portion of its business to HickoryTech.
 The business, in 2001, changed its name to VoyageurWeb to reflect the idea of moving away from Internet access and that we are guides for those who want to put the web to work through sites of their own.

 Early in our business, we started part-time telecommuting for our team members, allowing them to work a few days a week from home regularly and everyone worked from home if there was a bad blizzard or ice storm.
 We were one of the first telecommuting firms and had to work out how that would work well.
 We developed our own customer relationship management and project management tracking system to help with that.
 We initially called it TMI (for Too Much Information) and then changed it to CRPM (Customer Relationship Project Management).

 Since 2007, we’ve worked on the third floor of the Union Square Building on North Broad Street in Mankato.
 This beautiful building used to be home to an elementary school and we love it there.

 In 2010, we started working with content management software (WordPress and Drupal).
 Our entire staff learned new tools and techniques and we’ve attended national and state level conferences to continue that training ever since.

 In 2013, Dale rejoined the company as our Engineer after retiring from MSU.
 He set up cloud-based hosting for our clients and more sophisticated virtual workplaces for our staff.

 In 2014, Jacqueline and Samantha Karsten both worked at the company for a while.
 So, the family that originally did the wiring at Kennedy Elementary in 1993 was all together again for a while before both young ladies moved on to other opportunities.

-Our original logo was based on the Greek Key, a symbol which means maze or labyrinth and the green and blue was for the Earth.
+Our original logo was based on the Greek Key, a symbol that means “maze or labyrinth” and the green and blue symbolized the Earth.